-A high-speed 64 MB standard SDRAM stores spectrum data.
+- Data MemoryA high-speed 64 MB standard SDRAM stores spectrum data.
 It is expanded to 256 MB with Option 02.
 For each data point, I and Q data use 2 bytes.
 This memory can store 16,000 frames for 1 waveform = 1024 points of analysis, and 64,000 frames for Option 02.
 For example, W-CDMA communication data can be captured for up to 2.5 seconds on standard and 10 seconds on Option 02.
-The memory is accessed from the system controller via the ISA/PCI bridge.

-DPX Processor/ Pixel Buffer Memory

-In the DPX spectrum mode, time-domain data from the digital down converter goes to the proprietary DPX processor that performs real-time FFT over 50,000 times per second.
-The spectrum traces are accumulated in the pixel buffer memory, where a counter is incremented each time a trace writes to a point on the display.
+The memory is accessed from the system controller via the ISA/PCI bridge.DPX Processor/ Pixel Buffer MemoryIn the DPX spectrum mode, time-domain data from the digital down converter goes to the proprietary DPX processor that performs real-time FFT over 50,000 times per second.
+The spectrum traces are accumulated in the pixel buffer memory, where a counter is incremented each time a trace writes to a point on the distribution of the state of the sta - the display.
 A color is assigned to each display point based on the value of its counter.
-Thus, as acquisitions occur over time, a color-graded waveform, the Bitmap, develops on the display that shows the frequency of data occurrence (signal density).

-Windows Board PC

-The system controller board has an Intel Pentium III CPU.
+Thus, as acquisitions occur over time, a color-graded waveform, the Bitmap, develops on the display that shows the frequency of data occurrence (signal density). - Windows Board PC The system controller board has an Intel Celeron 1.2 GHz CPU.
 It runs on Windows XP, and controls menu operation from the front panel keys.
-It is equipped with a 20 GB hard disk and 3.5 inch disk drive to store data and settings.
+It is equipped with a 10 GB hard disk and 3.5 inch disk drive to store data and settings.
 Waveforms, menus, and measurement results are shown on the color display, which uses an 8.4 inch XGA TFT-LCD module.